 Here are three precautions you can complete to keep your family safe:

-- Every residence with at least one natural gas appliance, attached garage or fireplace requires a carbon monoxide system.
-It’s necessary to have an alarm on each level of your home, on top of the basement and garage.
+- Every house with at least one gas appliance, attached garage or fireplace requires a carbon monoxide system.
+It’s necessary to have an alarm on all levels of your home, on top of the basement and garage.
 You also should install one inside or outside of every bedroom.
 Don’t have a carbon monoxide alarm in your residence?

-Call Jack Nelson Service Experts Heating & Air Conditioning at 918-212-8927 to get one.
+Call Jack Nelson Service Experts at 918-212-8927 to get one.
 Ask our pros about our economical Wi-Fi carbon monoxide detectors.

 - If you presently own a carbon monoxide system, consistently look at or swap out the batteries.
-You should look at batteries every 90 days, and buy a new alarm every three to five years.
+You should check batteries every season, and buy a new alarm every three to five years.

-- If your carbon monoxide alarm sounds, get out of your house right away and phone 911.
+- If your carbon monoxide alarm sounds, exit your house right away and phone 911.

-Protect Your Loved Ones with Help from Jack Nelson Service Experts Heating & Air Conditioning
+Keep Your Family Safe with Help from Jack Nelson Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the proper steps your house can be safe from the hazardous gas.
-Take the necessary steps and call Jack Nelson Service Experts Heating & Air Conditioning at 918-212-8927 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your house can be safe from the hazardous gas.
+Make the proper changes and call Service Experts at 918-212-8927 to learn more.